springfall2008/batpred/docs/apps-yaml.md

 If you don't use Intelligent Octopus then the above 3 Octopus Intelligent configuration lines in `apps.yaml` can be commented out or deleted, and there are a number of other apps.yaml configuration items that should be set:

-- **car_charging_planned** - Optional, can be set to a Home Assistant sensor which lets Predbat know the car is plugged in and planned to charge during low rate slots.
+- **car_charging_planned** - Optional, can be set to a Home Assistant sensor (e.g. from your car charger integration) which lets Predbat know the car is plugged in and planned to charge during low rate slots.
-Or manually set it to 'False' to disable this feature, or 'True' to always enable.
+Or manually set it to 'False' to disable this feature, or 'True' to always enable.<BR>
+The `apps.yaml` template supplied with Predbat comes pre-configured with a regular expression that should automatically match Zappi or Wallbox car chargers.
+If you have a different type of charger you will need to configure it manually.

 - **car_charging_planned_response** - An array of values for the above car_charging_planned sensor which indicate that the car is plugged in and will charge in the next low rate slot.
+The template `apps.yaml` comes with a set of pre-defined sensor values that should match most EV chargers.
-Customise for your car charger sensor if it sets sensor values that are not in the pre-defined list.
+Customise for your car charger sensor if it sets sensor values that are not in the list.

 - **car_charging_now** - For some cases finding details of planned car charging is difficult to obtain (e.g. Ohme with Intelligent doesn't report slots).<BR>
 The car_charging_now configuration item can be set to point to a Home Assistant sensor that tells you that the car is currently charging.